Cooperation Jackson: History

-Cooperation Jackson, formed in 2014, strives to enact a vision of a radically democratic city of interconnected cooperatives and supporting institutions.
-Although the city of Jackson was already home to the Mississippi Association of Cooperatives, before Cooperation Jackson, there were not many existing cooperative businesses.
-Kali Akuno, a Cooperation co-founder and co-director, describes a goal of bringing a strong focus of cooperative economics to an urban American context, in contrast to the currently more common rural context of agricultural and utility co-ops.
+Cooperation Jackson, which was created in 2014, strives to enact a vision of a radically democratic city of interconnected cooperatives and supporting institutions.
+Although the city of Jackson was already home to the Mississippi Association of Cooperatives, before Cooperation Jackson was formed, there were not many cooperative businesses located there.
+Kali Akuno, a co-founder and co-director of Cooperation Jackson, describes the organization's objective as bringing a strong focus on cooperative economics into an urban American context, in contrast to the more common rural context of agricultural co-ops and utility co-ops.

 The organization has attempted to work within and outside of the government to achieve its goals.
-It has resisted anti-democratic measures by the Mississippi state legislature including austerity measures, an attempted takeover of Jackson–Medgar Wiley Evers International Airport, and an attempt to pass legislation to give control of the city government to Mississippi's governor.
+It has opposed what organizers describe as anti-democratic measures by the Mississippi state legislature, including austerity measures, an attempted takeover of Jackson–Medgar Wiley Evers International Airport, and an attempt to pass legislation to give control of the city government to Mississippi's governor.
 The organizers also struggle with working in an economically depressed city in the poorest state in the United States.